Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

 \subsection{HNN extension}

-In this section, we prove Theorems \ref{mg} and \ref{t15} when $\Gamma$ is an $HNN$ extension as described by (2).
+In this section, we prove Theorems \ref{mg} and \ref{t15} when $\Gamma$ is an HNN extension as described by Part (2) of the Stalling's splitting theorem.
+Again we shall explicitly construct the ``cut sets'' $S$ and $S'$ satisfying Assumptions \ref{ap31} and \ref{ap32} based on the structures of the group.

-Choose a set of representatives of the right cosets of $C_1$ in $G$, and a set of representatives of the right cosets of $C_2$ in $G$.
-We shall assume that $1$ is the representatives of both $C_1$ and $C_2$.
+Let $F_1$ and $F_2$ be the two finite subgroups of $H$ as in Part (2) of the Stalling's splitting theorem.
+Choose a set $R_1$ of representatives of the right cosets of $F_1$ in $H$, and a set $R_2$ of representatives of the right cosets of $F_2$ in $H$.
+We shall assume that the identity element $1$ of $H$ is in both $R_1$ and $R_2$.
+In particular, $R_1$ (resp.\ $R_2$) is a subset of $H$ whose elements are in 1-1 correspondence with right cosets of $F_1$ (resp.\ $F_2$) in $H$.
 The choice of coset representatives is to be fixed to the rest of the discussion.

 \begin{definition}(Normal form for HNN extension \cite{LS77}) Let $\Gamma$ be the HNN extension with a presentation